eclipse-archived/ceylon-lang.org/documentation/tour/index.md

 author: Emmanuel Bernard
 ---

+# Quick Introduction

+The [quick introduction](introduction) is a one page summary of some of the features Ceylon has to offer.

 # Tour of Ceylon

 Let's take a little tour of the main features of the Ceylon language.